mfariacastro/mfariacastro.github.io/_pages/policy.md

 12. [Corporate Bond Spreads and the Pandemic II](https://www.stlouisfed.org/on-the-economy/2020/april/corporate-bond-spreads-pandemic-heterogeneity-sectors), On the Economy Blog, April 2020 (w./ M. Ebsim and J. Kozlowski)
 13. [Household Debt meets Corporate Debt](https://fredblog.stlouisfed.org/2020/04/household-debt-meets-corporate-debt/), FRED Blog, April 2020 (w./ A. Bharadwaj)
 14. [Corporate Bond Spreads and the Pandemic III](https://www.stlouisfed.org/on-the-economy/2020/may/corporate-bond-spreads-pandemic-variance-sectors-firms), On the Economy Blog, May 2020 (w./ M. Ebsim and J. Kozlowski)
+15. [Corporate Bond Spreads and the Pandemic IV](https://www.stlouisfed.org/on-the-economy/2020/june/corporate-bond-spreads-pandemic-liquidity-buffers), On the Economy Blog, June 2020 (w./ M. Ebsim and J. Kozlowski)
+16. [The Effects of Extra Unemployment Benefits on Household Delinquencies](https://www.stlouisfed.org/on-the-economy/2020/august/effects-extra-unemployment-benefits-household-delinquencies), On the Economy Blog, August 2020 (w./ A. Bharadwaj)

 ## Other
 1. [Fiscal Policy and Inequality](https://www.stlouisfed.org/events/2018/09/ee-fiscalpolicy090618), Economic Education workshop for high school and college teachers